Read Our FAQS

 Our research shows that music and language are acquired in different parts of the brain.
-For people with autism, the language centers are impaired but usually the music centers are not.
 Sing to Say uses music to bridge to the language centers of the brain.
 We are building your child’s vocabulary by using music as the teacher.

 What are the songs?